 Not all injuries can be prevented, but there are things you can do to reduce your risk.
 Make sure you warm up adequately and that your shoes are in good shape, fit well, and are appropriate for your sport.
 If you intensify your training, do it gradually.
 Keep feet and ankles strong by incorporate strengthening exercises and stretches into your routine.

 We want to keep you in the game, plain and simple.
-If you’re experiencing any aches and pains that are concerning, call (803) 285-1411 in Lancaster or (803) 548-FEET in Fort Mill, SC.
+If you’re experiencing any aches and pains that are concerning, call (803) 285-1411 in Lancaster or (803) 548-FEET in Indian Land, SC.
 Our expert team of Brandon Percival, DPM, Julie Percival, DPM, and William Harris IV, DPM are on your side!